seanpohyx/hopeuni-camp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## About
-A web platform to hopefully ease the communication between campers and the camp committee.
-With features for users to view and retrieve important information/announcement about the camp or their personal information regarding the camp (i.e. games group or workshop details), and also features for camp committees to easily update and diseminate important informations.

 ## Demo Website

 We are working on it to give the camp committee a solid preview of how they can work with the system, but right now all I can provide is a detailed list of the features.